codephillip/adidastest-docs-repo/docs/productiontest.rst

 URLS
 -------
+* Use this ip address ``34.89.53.39`` to create a custom domain or navigate to the `Services & Ingress`_ tab on GCP console(access required) and copy the ip of the `ingress-nginx-controller` external load balancer.
 * Project url is http://www.testadidas.io , however, since no domain has been bought.
 Run ``minikube ip`` then add the ip address to /etc/hosts with a custom url.
 Run ``sudo vim /etc/hosts``.
 Then add ``34.89.53.39 www.testadidas.io``
 * Swagger url http://www.testadidas.io/api/v1/swagger